markuszoeller/markuszoeller.github.io/posts/drafts/project-docs-rst-markup-sphinx/index.rst

       True   False
       =====  =====

 This can become cumbersome though.
+It's a case-by-case decision you have to make.